-Apple iPhone 13 mini vs 13 vs 13 Pro vs 13 Pro Max compared
+Apple iPhone 13 mini vs 13 vs 13 Pro vs 13 Pro Max: Which should you buy?

 - 13 Pro Max: 160.8 x 78.1 x 7.65mm, 240g

-The four new iPhones all vary in physical dimensions.
-The iPhone 13 mini is the smallest and lightest, while the iPhone 13 Pro Max is the largest and heaviest.
+The four iPhone 13 models all vary in physical dimensions.
+The iPhone 13 mini is the smallest and lightest (and it's lovely), while the iPhone 13 Pro Max is the largest and heaviest.

-The standard iPhone 13 and the iPhone 13 Pro have identical measurements, but the Pro is a little heavier.
+The standard iPhone 13 and the iPhone 13 Pro have identical measurements, but the Pro is a little heavier and as we mentioned, more premium in its finish.
+The stainless steel does pick up fingerprints more so than the aluminium finish though.
 They are middle of the range in terms of size.
 All four devices have the same thickness.

 Display size